thibaudcolas/wagtail-tooling/README.md

-# Wagtail dev tooling
+# Wagtail tooling

-> Advanced tooling for [Wagtail](https://github.com/wagtail/wagtail) development.
-See [example reports](https://thibaudcolas.github.io/wagtail-dev-tooling/).
+> A staging ground for tooling improvements to [Wagtail](https://github.com/wagtail/wagtail).
+See [example reports](https://thibaudcolas.github.io/wagtail-tooling/).

 _Check out [Awesome Wagtail](https://github.com/springload/awesome-wagtail) for more awesome packages and resources from the Wagtail community._